abissgr/calipso-hub/README.md

 # calipso-hub

-## Getting Started
+## Howto Build

-Calipso is build using Apache Maven.
+To build Calipso you need a Java Development Kit and Apache Maven installed.

 0) To start, checkout the project: